dell/terraform-provider-powerstore/docs/resources/nfs_export.md

 ### Required

-- `file_system_id` (String) The unique identifier of the nfs export on which the NFS Export will be created.
-The nfs export ID can be used instead of the nfs export name.
-For example: 'file_system_id':'name:file_system_name'
+- `file_system_id` (String) The unique identifier of the file	system on which the NFS Export will be created.
 - `name` (String) The name of the NFS Export.
 - `path` (String) The local path to export relative to the nfs export root directory.
 With NFS, each export of a file_system or file_nfs must have a unique local path.
 Before you can create additional Exports within an NFS shared folder, you must create directories within it from a Linux/Unix host that is connected to the nfs export.
 After a directory has been created from a mounted host, you can create a corresponding Export and Set access permissions accordingly.